matrix-org/dendrite/docs/installation/7_configuration.md

 ## JetStream configuration

 Monolith deployments can use the built-in NATS Server rather than running a standalone server.
-If you are building a polylith deployment, or you want to use a standalone NATS Server anyway, you can also configure that too.
+If you want to use a standalone NATS Server anyway, you can also configure that too.

-### Built-in NATS Server (monolith only)
+### Built-in NATS Server

 In the `global` section, under the `jetstream` key, ensure that no server addresses are configured and set a `storage_path` to a persistent folder on the filesystem: